 Once melted add in the body oil, and any essential oils if using (see notes below).

 Add into either a stand up mixer, or a blender for emulsifying.
 I find it easier to clean a stand up mixer afterwards than a blender, that being said, a good blender does emulsify a bit better if you really want butter soft luxury.

 Whisk or blend, starting on low at first, then going to high until the mixture is opaque and starts to thicken.

 Pour into jars.
 This makes either four 8oz jars, or 2 pint jars.
 Once cooled, screw on the lid (by waiting for it to cool completely you don't have to worry about any condensation getting trapped inside.)

 This is a sweet little gift for the gardeners in your life (mother's or father's day), or those with dry skin living in dry climates.

 ***It's important to use high quality essential oils.
 Sadly, companies can advertise with all sorts of words, regulation free, and are not required even to fully list all a product contains.
 It can read "lavender oil and other natural ingredients" and in truth be maybe 5% real lavender and 95% filler.
 I recommend Doterra as a company.
 They are safe, there are no fillers ever, and they are sustainability minded, viewing their products in a true wholistic way.
-Doterra is available on Amazon (like everything), or through a Doterra rep (you save a little bit buying direct).
-If you'd like a Doterra rep, just let me know.
-You can also find other good oils at some health food stores, Doterra is not the one and only.
-It's worth asking someone who works there to just point you in the best direction.
-Real essential oils are spendy, yet you only use 10-15 drops a batch remember, so one little bottle usually lasts a few months.
+You can also find other good oils at some health food stores, Doterra is by no means the one and only.
+It's worth asking someone who works there to point you in the best direction.
+Real essential oils are more costly, yet you only use 8 drops a batch remember, so one little bottle lasts a good 6 months.
 All in all it's worth it.